xiaotianlou/A4fi/README.md

 ### Generator

-To run the generator, go to the `generator` directory, and use `java -jar` to run the product.
+To run the generator, run `generator` configuration, or use `java -jar` to run the product.
 The product takes one single argument (so far), the name of the file where the generated mesh will be stored as binary.

 ```
 mosser@azrael A2 % cd generator